Conte-Ecology/visualizationMaps/stanleySections/README.md

 ### Output
 The event table is used as input for the linear referencing process (outlined in the parent repository) to create the section locations.
-Table 1 shows a sample output for one of the event table for section midpoints.
+Table 1 shows a sample output for the event table of section midpoints.

 | id | section |  line_meas  | offset |
 |:--:| :-----: |  ---------  | ------ |